 The big trick on LinkedIn is to get people through the cold (new) targeting layer to retargeting.
 At which point, costs decrease and results improve.

-It also offers a few of strategies we have used to achieve a high ROI.
+It also offers a few of strategies we used to achieve a high ROI.
 Plus a bonus tactic that combines Google Ads with LinkedIn Ads.

-Before getting started, keep volume requirements in mind
+Keep volume requirements in mind

 👉 LinkedIn requires a minimum audience size of 300.

 We recommend more than 300 to take advantage of economies of scale and drive costs down.

 An audience size of 10000 is a good starting point, improving cost performance and reducing the risk of saturating your audience with ads.
 As a rule of thumb, the number of people from each company matching your persona filters will determine how many companies are needed.
 For example, 10 people = 1000 companies.

 If you don't have 10000 companies in Snitcher to target, you can supplement what you have with new companies in LinkedIn to get started.